hacksalot/extrovert-priv.js/README.md

 - **Perspective and orthographic camera** support.
 - **Cross-browser compatible** with Chrome, Firefox, Internet Explorer, Safari, and other WebGL-capable browsers.
 - **Multiple loader formats** including AMD, CommonJS, and browser-global.
-- **Annotated sources** for custom Extrovert development.
 - **Automated tests** through QUnit and Mocha.
 - **No jQuery dependency**.
 Extrovert is jQuery-compatible, but doesn't require jQuery.

 ## Quick Start ##

 The quickest way to get started with Extrovert is to link to the sources directly.
-Extrovert also supports AMD and CommonJS setups.
+Extrovert also supports AMD/CommonJS script loaders like Require.js or Browserify.

-1. Download the Extrovert sources manually or via Bower or NPM:
+1. Download the Extrovert sources manually or via Bower:

     ```bash
     bower install extrovert